 - 1/2 cup dry white wine

 - 1-quart vegetable broth or stock

-Cut leeks into (roughly) same-sized pieces, about ½ inch to 1 inch thick, depending on diameter.
-We just want the pieces to be of uniform size so that they cook evenly, but they don't have to be cut precisely.
+Cut leeks into (roughly) same-sized pieces, about 1/2 inch to 1 inch thick, depending on diameter.
+The pieces should be of uniform size so that they cook evenly, but they don't have to be cut precisely.

 Peel the potatoes and cut them into pieces about the same size as the leeks.